 Universal Studios Florida opened June 7, 1990 and welcomed nearly 11 million visitors in 2019, making it the most visited non-Disney theme park in America.
 Its sister park, Universal's Islands of Adventure opened in 1999, creating an expanded Universal Orlando Resort.

 In addition to its regular lineup of attractions themed to popular movies and TV shows, Universal Studios Florida hosts Halloween Horror Nights on select evenings in September and October, closing early on those days for this after-hours, hard-ticket event.

 Looking for discount tickets?
-Universal Orlando Resort theme park tickets
+Get Universal Orlando Resort theme park tickets

-Universal Studios Florida is part of the Universal Orlando resort, located near the intersection of Interstate 4 and Florida's Turnpike in Orlando, about 17 miles from the Orlando International Airport.
+Universal Studios Florida is part of the Universal Orlando resort, located near the intersection of Interstate 4 and Florida's Turnpike in Orlando, about 17 miles from the Orlando International Airport (MCO).

-Early Park Admission: If you stay at any Universal Orlando hotel, you will get Early Park Admission, which will get you into The Wizarding World of Harry Potter - Diagon Alley and often Despicable Me Minion Mayhem.
-If the line for Minion Mayhem is under 15 minutes, do that then head back to Diagon Alley to ride Escape from Gringotts before the park opens to everyone else.
+Early Park Admission: If you stay at any Universal Orlando hotel, on select dates you might get Early Park Admission, which will get you into The Wizarding World of Harry Potter - Diagon Alley and sometimes other attractions one hour before the park opens to everyone else.

 Morning of your visit: If you are not staying at a Premier hotel, wait to make a decision about buying Universal Express until you get into the park and see what the day's crowd level is actually like.
 Look at the posted wait times on the Universal Orlando app, and if they seem reasonable to you, skip the upcharge.
 If you want the front-of-line access, you can buy Universal Express inside the park near the front gate and at designated shops.
 If you have Universal Express - whether from your hotel or through a direct purchase - you don't need to worry about strategy.
 Just ride what you want, when you want to.